wgobrien/am-research/README.md

 ### Installs/Requirements
 - Package requirements are provided in requirements.txt
-- On the chance install fails, try an alternative with the main pacakges (excluding dependencies) listed below
-  - Ex] Install worked on my Mac but failed on Windows for some reason, despite pip and python being up to date and working in a conda environment
-- Macro-requirements
-  - pandas, pypyodbc, scikit-learn, tensorflow, matplotlib
+- Make sure Python is up to date- requirement installs may break down with beta versions (3.10) of python or older versions (>3.6)
-    - Other packages in requirements.txt were installed as dependencies of these packages (numpy for example)
+    - Other packages in requirements.txt were installed as dependencies of these packages (numpy for example- I opted out of using `pip freeze` for the sake of simplicity, so numpy is installed but not on the requirements list)

 ## Objectives
 - Build a standard for AM processing parameters and material features to generate consistent, high performing parts